 Understanding the Civil Rights Movement

 Walk across Selma’s Edmund Pettus Bridge and through the doors of Little Rock High School.
-Meet with 16th Street Baptist Church bomb survivor Carolyn McKinstry, Bloody Sunday foot soldier Annie Pearl Avery, and Little Rock Nine member Elizabeth Eckford.
-Experience the new Memorial for Peace and Social Justice in Montgomery.
+Meet with 16th Street Baptist Church bomb survivor Carolyn McKinstry, Bloody Sunday foot soldier Annie Pearl Avery, and many others.
+Experience the Memorial for Peace and Social Justice in Montgomery and meet with staff at the Equal Justice Initiative.

 Westin Jackson Hotel (B,L,D)